• Skip to primary navigation

 How to Season Green Beans

 When making vegetables, seasoning is often the most important part, but it is best to use it sparingly.
 You can mostly just depend on salt and fat to enhance the natural flavor of the vegetables.
-In the case of Sautéed Green Beans with Furikake, I only use garlic, lemon, furikake, and salt and pepper to highlight the light, sweet flavor of the crisp green beans.
+In the case of Sautéed Green Beans with Furikake, we only use garlic, lemon, furikake, and salt and pepper to highlight the light, sweet flavor of the crisp green beans.

 Sauteed Green Beans with Furikake with lemon slices on plate flatlay.